Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 Delft University of Technology (TU Delft)

-Incoming Lecturer (=Assistant Professor) of Robotics, Electronic Engineering, University of York, the UK.
+Incoming Lecturer (=Assistant Professor) of Robotics, School of Physics, Engineering and Technology, University of York, the UK.

 Contact: j.zhu-3(at)tudelft(dot)nl